Skip to main content

 What about snow days?

 • Inclement weather policies for MCPS will be followed.
-If schools have early dismissal or cancellation, the support center is NOT open and synchronous lessons are not held; if MCPS cancels afternoon/evening activities, the support centers is NOT open and synchronous lessons are not held.
+If schools have early dismissal or cancellation, the support center is NOT open, and synchronous lessons are not held; if MCPS cancels afternoon/evening activities, the support center is NOT open, and synchronous lessons are not held.

 What if I have a question that was not addressed here?